Preclinical Development of IPM Products

 - Research: Conducting laboratory studies including developing models to address gaps and advance microbicide-related science.

-- Development: Establishing strategies and conducting studies to select the most promising candidate microbicides to progress into clinical trials and, ultimately, to facilitate registration for and access to products.
+- Development: Establishing strategies and conducting studies to select the most promising microbicide candidates to progress into clinical trials and, ultimately, to facilitate licensure of and access to products.

 IPM’s Research Activities: